Indian hip-hop: Protest hip hop

-YoungProzpekt (now KR$NA) released "Kaisa Mera Desh" in 2010.
+YoungProzpekt (now Krsna) released "Kaisa Mera Desh" in 2010.
 The track was an anti-corruption anthem against the 2010 Commonwealth Games, and the statement of Indian development in particular.
-It earned a #2 ranking as one of the most watched music videos in India overnight following its release.
+It earned a number 2 ranking as one of the most watched music videos in India overnight following its release.

-Protest hip hop came into limelight again after mass protest started all over India against the Citizenship Amendment Act of 2019.
+Protest hip-hop came into limelight again after mass protest started all over India against the Citizenship Amendment Act of 2019.
 Since the crackdown in JMI, AMU and JNU, and the 2020 Delhi riots several rappers from all over the country have joined the cause with their own sonic protest.
 Rappers such as Rapper Shaz gained recognition for their protest songs alongside Santhanam Srinivasan Iyer (known as EPR Iyer).

+Seedhe Maut also released the politically conscious anthem, "Scalp Dem" with Delhi Sultanate in 2019, which was well-received for its outspoken commentary on Islamophobia, casteism, hate crime, and mob lynchings, but also received backlash, which resulted in the deletion of the song from streaming services.
+Rapper Karma also released a song titled "Public Notice", questioning hypocrisy, occurrence of rapes, VIP culture among other issues.

+During the 2026 Delhi Jantar Mantar protests, rappers Raftaar, Emiway Bantai, Hanumankind, Encore ABJ, Chaar Diwaari, Raga, Karma, Arivu, Vedan, among others joined the Sansad Chalo March and subsequent protests organised across India to show their solidarity with the protestors and their cause.
+Songs from the participating artists became protest anthems during that time.